 A simulation study was performed using the appropriate estimated means and error covariances, as described in the previous section.
 Using parameter estimates from these biological signals, data were generated as multivariate normal according to:

 where Y i j k is the vector of viabilities for six concentrations for the k th replication of the j th individual having genotype i (the number of minor alleles).
 Here, is the sample covariance of errors, is the vector of mean viabilities for genotype i, and ES is the effect size.
 Effect sizes ranged from 0 (corresponding to the null) to 1.0 (the observed differences between genotypes).
 The sample size was set to 500 and minor allele frequency (MAF) was set to 0.5.

 In addition, each of these same methods were compared using a previous simulation described in, where differences in the DR curves between genotypes are due to differences in the distribution of hill slope parameters.
 Figure6 gives power curves for a representative sample of these simulations, where data were simulated under an additive genetic model, with equally spaced drug dosages and a MAF of 0.5.
 Panels C ‐ E represent power curves for each method where differences in curves between genotypes are due to the “Min”, “IC50” and “Slope” parameter distributions, respectively.
 Using the Friedman test, significant differences (p < 10−15 for all) in p‐values were found between methods for every positive (i.e. non‐null) effect size for both sets of simulations.

 Also, the effect of modifying the error structures from Equation 1 were explored.
-Here, the mean vectors μi across genotypes i were taken from the signal for temozolomide/MGMT but the covariance matrix Σ was modified to represent various contrived correlation structures.
+Here, the mean vectors μ i across genotypes i were taken from the signal for temozolomide/MGMT but the covariance matrix Σ was modified to represent various contrived correlation structures.
 This was done to assess how sensitive the power of MANOVA was to error structures and also to the assumption of multivariate normality.
 The chosen error structures include equal correlations using compound symmetric (i.e. constant) correlation (with ρ = 0.25,0.5 or 0.75), autoregressive (exponential attenuation) correlation (with ρ = 0.25,0.5 or 0.75) and no correlation.
 In addition, errors were generated independently, but using a centered gamma distribution with parameters shape=8 and scale=0.125.
 The results for each of these simulations is shown in Figure7.

 Results and discussion

 The simulated data (for the current study) were generated using a multivariate normal model.
 In addition, MANOVA has an assumption of multivariate normality.
 This appears as an intentional way to provide MANOVA with an advantage, since correct modeling assumptions are guaranteed.
 However, our goal was actually to identify a statistical model with sufficient complexity to accurately capture most aspects of the real data.
 In addition, the univariate summary methods rely on ANOVA, a statistical method that is robust to the assumption of normality, reducing the inherent advantage MANOVA has over the other methods.
 Indeed, even though data generation was under multivariate normality, MANOVA is not assured to be the most powerful for every situation.
 First, if the number of responses is large, power attenuates, since the number of covariance parameters needing to be estimated grows with the square of the number of responses.
 Second the power of MANOVA compared to other methods seems to be reduced when the off‐diagonal covariance parameters decreases.
 This is shown in Figure7, where the mean vectors for each genotype are modeled after the temozolomide and MGMT signal, but residual covariances are modeled using an exponential decay or equal correlation.
 Here, the dominating power of MANOVA over the other methods is reduced as the correlation between residuals decreases.
 A final way in which MANOVA may not perform optimally, compared with other methods, is when the differences in the DR profiles between genotypes are due entirely to a simple summary measure.
 These ideas are illustrated in Figures8 and9, where data are generated for large (12) vector responses, correlations are low (ρ=0.25) and differences in the DR curves between genotypes can be summarized well using simple summary measures.
 In this case, the MANOVA method does not perform optimally, even though data are generated using a multivariate normal model.

 It is also interesting to observe how well MANOVA performs when the assumption of multivariate normality is violated.
 The previous simulation study relied on generating random hill slope lines, and adding error terms that follow a Laplace distribution.
 Even though the resulting response vectors deviate far from normal (results not shown), MANOVA still performs surprisingly well.
 Although never the most powerful method under these conditions, MANOVA was consistently among the most powerful, and had best performance across a range of hill slope alternatives.
 A few of these are illustrated in Figure6.
 In addition, the advantage of MANOVA is actually increased over the other methods for the temozolomide/MGMT signal when the distribution of the error terms change from multivariate normal to gamma.
 These results need to be cautioned, however, because all p‐values were generated using resampling techniques, described in.
 When compared to their expected distributions, MANOVA test statistics generated from the hill slope‐type simulations are well‐behaved, but the same test statistics generated with gamma distributed error terms behave quite poorly (Figure10).
 This latter case would lead to inflated type‐I error rates, if p‐values are calculated using the expected null asymptotic distribution.

 Software implementing MANOVA in GWASs: Introducing MAGWAS

 Because of the power and robustness of the MANOVA design in detecting true biological signals in LCL response, and more generally the need for analysis tools for GWASs having multivariate responses, the program MAGWAS (multivariate ANOVA genome‐wide association software) was developed.
 MAGWAS calculates the significance of each single nucleotide polymorphisms (SNP), allows for inclusion of confounding variables and uses PLINK file formats[22, 23].
 The program is free, fast to download (less than 1 MB), requires no installation, is platform independent and runs using a single line on a system’s command prompt.
 In addition, MAGWAS is efficient with system memory and GWASs are generally completed in much less than an hour on typical desktop systems.
 Indeed, analysis of the two data sets for the present study where each data set had about 500 individuals, and each individual having six responses and 33 covariates, repeated across about 2 million SNPs took less than 17 minutes apiece on a modest computing cluster (two Intel(R) Xeon(R) CPU E5450 processors).
 MAGWAS is written completely in Java and is registered as open source software under a GNU public license.
 Matrix manipulations are accomplished using the Java package JAMA and distributional calculations are made using the Java package DistLib.

 In conclusion, no method is uniformly superior for modeling the genetic effects for DR cell line data.
 However, unlike other univariate summary methods (such as estimating the IC50 for each DR curve and treating this estimate as the response), MANOVA makes no assumption about the nature of the DR curve or about what the differences in the DR curves between genotypes are expected to be.
 Unsurprisingly, using simulated data from a previous study, MANOVA was the only method that had good power under all alternatives considered.
 In addition, MANOVA was most powerful in detecting differences between genotypes for simulations based on signals obtained from real data.
 A final advantage of using MANOVA is that test statistics asymptotically follow a known distribution under the null, allowing for fast and accurate analysis of each loci in a GWAS, so long as sample sizes are not small.
 Quantile‐quantile (QQ) plots of the null distributions of test statistics from this study, as well as the null for the previous simulation, demonstrate that the type I error rate is under control in all conditions, except when data are generated using a gamma distribution for the error structure.
 Figure10 shows four representative examples of these QQ plots.
 Under the assumption that most loci have no true association in genome‐wide data, a similar result was found for QQ plots from a separate set of GWASs (results not shown) involving LCL response to 29 different anticancer drugs.

 On the other hand, MANOVA is not guaranteed to always be optimal, especially if the number of responses for each individual is large, the correlations between responses are small, and/or the true differences in DR curves between genotypes are known to be due to entirely to single univariate summary measure.
 Also, the interpretation for MANOVA is somewhat more complicated, as traditional measures of effect size, such as model r‐squared (R2) and parameter estimates are not immediately clear.
 For example, R2 may vary substantially between responses at each concentration.
 Similarly, parameter estimates for the effect of SNP are unlikely to be the same, and may even have opposite directions, at different concentrations.
 Overall, we feel the benefits outweigh the handicaps and that MANOVA is a great method for gene mapping, or other association tests utilizing DR data.

 The current study explored two basic classes of linear models as methods for testing differences between genotypes for DR data.
 These include using ANOVA to model the differences in DR summary measures, and using MANOVA to model the differences between response vectors jointly.
 However, several other methods could potentially be applied for modeling DR data.
 One of these includes adapting methods from longitudinal and repeated measures data analysis.
 If the basic form of the covariance structure between residuals were known, these methods could potentially reduce the number of parameters being estimated, and may be ideal, especially in situations where the number of responses (concentrations) for each individual is rather large.
 Another set of methods employ semi and non‐parametric designs for mapping quantitative trait loci‐.
 Semi (non)‐parametric designs are attractive because they use minimal (no) modeling assumptions, therefore guarding against incorrect model specification.
 Future studies would benefit from comparing these designs to MANOVA in DR data from LCL cytotoxicities.

 lymphoblastoid cell line